mlld-lang/registry/README.md

 ### Content Integrity
 - All modules are addressed by content hash
-- DNS records are signed with DNSSEC
+- Registry is versioned on GitHub
 - Gist URLs include specific commit hashes
 - Local verification of content hashes